-Considerations in assessing the going concern assumption
+Considerations for assessing the going concern assumption

 - The degree of uncertainty associated with the Company’s performance.